zhangyuzecn/SS-EMT/README.md

-# SS-EMT
+# SS-EMT (A band selection method)
-Open the source code of SS-EMT
+Open the source code of SS-EMT (Superpixel Segmentation Based Evolutionary Multitasking Algorithm for Feature Selection of Hyperspectral Images)

 The ERS code can be found at https://github.com/mingyuliutw/EntropyRateSuperpixel